 Throughout Litchfield National Park, you will experience many unique waterfalls.
 The first is known as Florence Falls.
 Florence Falls is a unique double waterfall.
 You can view the spectacular Florence Falls from a viewing platform, before making your way down the steps to have a dip in the breathtaking plunge pool, if you would like to cool down!

 Tolmer Falls is one of the three major waterfalls which can be found along the Western Tabletop Range.
 Bats accommodate the area, with many species of bat living in the deep cave at the base of the falls.

 Termites are very common throughout the surroundings of Litchfield National Park.
 Termite Mounds can be discovered in the area, which are completed with arches, tunnels, chimneys, and nursery chambers.
 Your experienced guide will be able to explain the difference between Cathedral and Magnetic Mounds.

-To satisfy our taste buds, enjoy a delicious lunch at Litchfield Cafe.
+To satisfy our taste buds, enjoy a delicious packed lunch from the Litchfield Outback Resort (your tour guide will pick up your lunch in the morning).
 Enjoy lunch with your fellow travellers, whilst recounting the morning's events.

 To conclude our Litchfield Day Tour, we have one last dip at Wangi Falls, which is the most accessible rock pools throughout the National Park.
 As we make our way back to Darwin, we call in at Howard Spring Nature Park where you can feed turtles and barramundi.
 There is no better way to discover the Top End, than by joining us on our Litchfield Day Tour.
 Travel Australia's longest highway and discover the beauty that lies ahead at Litchfield National Park!